 This foundation allows you to use your integration window to its fullest, to understand the mechanisms behind neuroplasticity and brain-derived neurotrophic factors (BDNF) to catalyze major and long-lasting changes in your life.

 Learning to Love Yourself

-Learning to Love Yourself with Psychiatric Nurse Practitioner and Guide Shannon Star focuses acutely on the relationship that you have with yourself.
+Learning to Love Yourself with Psychiatric Nurse Practitioner and Guide Shannon Starr focuses acutely on the relationship that you have with yourself.
 It cultivates a deeper sense of self-worth, self-love, and invigorates new self-image and self-identity structures.

 Many clients utilize this program to heal and address the relationship they have with themselves.

 For example, they are not proud of who they are or what they’ve done, and they feel like there’s more that they could be.
 These frames of mind are what Learning to Love Yourself addresses.

 Learning to Love Yourself explores two fundamental aspects of self: “Being,” the person you are right now in this moment, and “Becoming,” the person you are growing towards and the vast potential stored inside of you.